Murder of Jodi Jones: Defence arguments

 No genetic material from Mitchell, which could not be "innocently explained", was found on her body.
-Jodi's DNA was found on Mitchell's trousers but this could have occurred through an "innocent transfer".
-One hundred and twenty-two items taken from the murder scene from which attempts to obtain DNA profiles proved unsuccessful.
+Mitchell's DNA was actually found on her bra, and Jodi's DNA was found on Mitchell's trousers (although this could have occurred through an "innocent transfer"), but in an agreement between the Crown and Mitchell's defence team the issue of DNA was decided to be made irrelevant to the trial, as the pair were in an intimate relationship anyway.
+As part of the deal, neither the prosecution or defence were going to use DNA for their case.
+One hundred and twenty-two items were taken from the murder scene from which attempts to obtain DNA profiles proved unsuccessful.
 No forensic evidence was recovered from the incinerator.
 Mitchell was the subject of intense press coverage before his trial.

 In response to the prosecution accusation that only prior knowledge could have explained the way Mitchell was able to discover the body lying in an area behind a wall, lawyers for Mitchell said he had been aided by his dog.
 To allow the jury to explore the plausibility of these claims, a mock-up wall was erected in the Laigh Hall, below Parliament Hall within Parliament House, where the trial was being heard.
 A visit by the jury to the murder scene was also arranged.